 Through years of research and design, Measurements International has brought the accuracy of the commercial resistance bridge from 0.2ppm down to below 0.02ppm.

 Measurements International was the first company to introduce automation to the resistance metrology field; the first products introduced were low thermal scanners for semi automating resistance measurements using the manual bridges.

-Since its early beginnings MI has become one of the industry’s most active developers in metrology equipment for the field of resistance, voltage and temperature.
-While over the last 10 years MI has made its mark in the AC Power and Transformer Measurement Industry.
-“Customers of the highest Level of measurement come to MI to satisfy their metrology needs, we are grateful for this and are happy to be able to provide leading edge solutions to full fill those needs” said Mr. Ryan Brown, Vice President of Measurements International.
+Since its early beginnings, MI has become one of the industry’s most active developers in metrology equipment for the field of resistance, voltage and temperature.
+While over the last 10 years, MI has made its mark in the AC Power and Transformer Measurement Industry.
+“Customers of the highest level of measurement come to MI to satisfy their metrology needs, we are grateful for this and are happy to be able to provide leading edge solutions to fulfill those needs,” said Mr. Ryan Brown, Vice President of Measurements International.